PPL Corporation (PPL) – Don’t Believe the Hype: Check The Facts

 PPL Corporation (PPL): Who are the competitors?

-The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 38.88% up over the past 12 months and Duke Energy Corporation (DUK) that is 24.12% higher over the same period.
-Avangrid Inc. (AGR) is 21.97% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 2.43% from the last report on Feb 11, 2021 to stand at a total of 11.22 million short shares sold with a short interest ratio of 2.07.
+The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 32.04% up over the past 12 months and Duke Energy Corporation (DUK) that is 20.39% higher over the same period.
+Avangrid Inc. (AGR) is 24.47% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -2.5% from the last report on Mar 14, 2021 to stand at a total of 11.5 million short shares sold with a short interest ratio of 2.07.